levicook/elf-magic/README.md

 > Automatic compile-time ELF exports for Solana programs.
 One-liner integration, zero config, just works.

-🚀 **New in 0.3**: Intuitive configuration language with `only`/`deny` semantics, comprehensive documentation, and laser-eyes precision targeting!
+🚀 **New in 0.4**: Ecosystem packages for instant access to popular Solana programs!
+Plus enhanced configuration with `constants` and `targets` support.

+🌟 **New Ecosystem Packages**: Pre-built ELF exports for popular Solana programs!
+No more building from source - just add the dependency and go.

 Stop wrestling with Solana program builds. `elf-magic` automatically discovers all your programs, builds them, and generates clean Rust code so your ELF bytes are always available as constants.